Nunn–Lugar Cooperative Threat Reduction: Expansion under Obama

 Subsequent programs have built on the CTR, including the Proliferation Security Initiative, initially launched by President Bush in cooperation with Poland in 2003, and built on by multilateral efforts and then by President Obama.

 In 2008 the DTRA awarded Black & Veatch the first of its Biological Threat Reduction Integrating Contracts (BTRIC).
 The five-year IDIQ contract has a collective ceiling of $4 billion among the five selected contractors.
 DTRA awarded BV the first BTRIC in Ukraine in 2008, which "is a vital part" of the CTR, entitled Biological Threat Reduction (BTR).
 The Implementing (Executive) Agents were three in number: the Ukraine Ministry of Health, Ukraine Academy of Agrarian Sciences and Ukraine State Committee for Veterinary Medicine.

 In July 2008 President Medvedev signed the ratification law to cooperate in "the elimination of reduced strategic offensive weapons, improving the safety of storing and transporting nuclear weapons, improving the physical protection of nuclear materials and the destruction of chemical weapons," retroactive to the signature of the protocol on 16 June 2006 for a term of seven years.

 In May 2009, Russia announced the opening of a major facility to decommission its chemical weapons reserves.
 Built near vast reserves of ex-Soviet weaponry at Shchuchye, Kurgan Oblast, in the Ural Mountains, the site is expected to destroy some 5,500 tons of chemical agents, including Sarin and VX.
 About one-third of the funding to build the plant, roughly $1 billion, was provided by CTR.

 Although the budget for the CTR program has been cut every year since the Obama administration began, the US still faces many issues when it comes to agreements with Russia in nuclear arms reduction.
 President Obama had his own ideas for nuclear threat reduction.
 He and Hillary Clinton tried to reset nuclear relations with Russia.
-This plan included a plan to further reduce U.S. and Russian nuclear arsenals, which would further reduce the number of nuclear weapons in the world today.
+This included a plan to further reduce U.S. and Russian nuclear arsenals, which would further reduce the number of nuclear weapons in the world today.
 This plan was the result of the impending expiration of the Strategic Arms Reduction Treaty (START I).
 START was set to expire in December 2009.

 In October 2012 the second Putin administration declared that Russia would not extend the CTR agreement without changes in the text.